Being a Game Dev at a game studio, one year into it

 I knew I had to make a switch and work on making games as a full time job.

-I was too confortable and not expanding my skill set into the areas that I deeply wanted to.
+… and I didn’t see a way to expand my skill set into the areas that I deeply wanted to.

-They really helped me ask myself questions that I wasn’t thinking about.
+People like Rich, Andrei, and Chris DeLeon really helped me reflect on questions that I was not thinking about.

 Talking to them about it helped me understand the reasons why I wanted to make a change.